 You can stuff most any vegetable and I’m going to go out on a limb here and suggest you stuff your vegetables with other vegetables.
 Use fresh if possible and keep the cheese and meats to a minimum.
 Too often we think of Pesach as time when we have to do without, but if you think of it as a time to be creative, embrace the challenge and figure out a way to keep your meals light, filling and actually good for you (and as matzo-free and fat-free as possible).

-6 medium baking potatoes (6 ounces each)
+- 6 medium baking potatoes (6 ounces each)

-2 tablespoons olive oil, butter or margarine, melted
+- 2 Tablespoons olive oil, butter or margarine, melted

-1 tablespoon ground white horseradish (fresh or sauce) divided
+- 1 Tablespoon ground white horseradish (fresh or sauce) divided

-1 cup thinly sliced green onions
+- 1 cup thinly sliced green onions

-1 large sweet red pepper, finely chopped
+- 1 large sweet red pepper, finely chopped

 - ½ cup fresh broccoli florets, finely chopped

 - ½ cup chopped black olives

-1 cup shredded cheddar cheese, divided
+- 1 cup shredded cheddar cheese, divided

 - Parmesan cheese to taste

 - Scoop out the pulp, leaving a thin shell (save pulp for another use).
 Place potato shells on an ungreased baking sheet.

 - Broil a few inches from the heating element for 5 to 7 minutes or until edges are crispy and butter is bubbly.
 Remove from the heat immediately.
 Don’t let them burn!

-- In a bowl combine the onions, olives, red pepper, broccoli, 3/4 cup cheese and remaining horseradish.
+- In a bowl combine the onions, olives, red pepper, broccoli, ¾ cup cheese and remaining horseradish.
 Mix to combine then spoon the mixture into the cooked potato skins.
 Sprinkle the tops of the stuffed potatoes with the remaining cheddar cheese and a little parmesan cheese.

 Submitted by Russ Kaplan of West Pico, CA.

 - 12 whole portabella mushrooms

 - 1 Tablespoon olive oil

 - 1 Tablespoon minced garlic

 - 1 (8 oz.) package cream cheese, softened

 - 1/3 cup grated Parmesan cheese

-1/4 teaspoon ground black pepper
+- ¼ teaspoon ground black pepper

-1/4 teaspoon onion powder
+- ¼ teaspoon onion powder

-1 chopped red pepper
+- 1 chopped red pepper

-2 tablespoons minced parsley
+- 2 Tablespoons minced parsley

 - Clean mushrooms with a damp paper towel.
 Carefully break off stems.
 Chop stems extremely fine.

 - Heat oil in a large skillet over medium heat.
 Add garlic, red pepper and chopped mushroom stems to the skillet.
 Fry until any moisture has disappeared; don’t let it burn.
 Set aside to cool slightly and then stir in the parsley.

 - When garlic and mushroom mixture is cool, mix in the cream cheese, Parmesan cheese, black pepper and onion powder.
 Mixture should be very thick.

 My files, source unknown.

-10 medium red onions
+- 10 medium red onions

 - 1 lb. sliced pastrami or turkey pastrami cut into bite sized pieces

-3 stalks of celery cut into 1/2-inch-thick slices
+- 3 stalks of celery cut into ½-inch-thick slices

-1 teaspoon salt
+- 1 teaspoon salt

-1 teaspoon black pepper
+- 1 teaspoon black pepper

-1 tablespoon minced garlic
+- 1 Tablespoon minced garlic

 - 1 lb. baby spinach, trimmed and coarsely chopped (4 cups)

-1 1/2 cup matzo farfel
+- 1½ cup matzo farfel

 - 2 cups salted cashews, coarsely chopped

-1 stick margarine, melted
+- 1 stick margarine, melted

-1 1/4 cups chicken or vegetable broth
+- 1¼ cups chicken or vegetable broth

 - Stuffing: Coarsely chop enough scooped-out onion to measure 3 cups.
 Cook pastrami in 2 batches in a 12-inch heavy skillet over moderate heat, stirring, until crisp, about 5 minutes.
 Transfer with a slotted spoon to paper towels to drain, reserving about 1/3 cup fat in skillet.
 Add chopped onion, celery, salt, and pepper to skillet and sauté over moderately high heat, stirring, until vegetables are softened, about 5 minutes.
 Add garlic and sauté, stirring, 1 minute.
 Transfer mixture to a large bowl and stir in spinach, cashews, farfel, 1 cup broth, and pastrami, then cool completely.